MohamedRmadan/QueryBuilder/README.md

 # QueryBuilder

-A Small project to filter users and show some chars.
+A Small project to filter users and show some charts.

 ## Installation